-SPRINGFIELD – Baystate Medical Center has been named a Lung Cancer Screening Center of Excellence by the Lung Cancer Alliance, a designation that means it has agreed to follow specific guidelines and best practices to ensure the highest quality of screening and follow-up care.
+Baystate Medical Center has been named a Lung Cancer Screening Center of Excellence by the Lung Cancer Alliance.
+The designation means it has agreed to follow specific guidelines and best practices to ensure the highest quality of screening and follow-up care.

 The designation comes as a new American Cancer Society study notes that, for the first time, lung cancer is now the leading cause of cancer death in females in developed countries over breast cancer.

 insurance coverage change

 The good news is that Baystate and other centers of excellence with have tools at their disposal to catch the disease early and fight it.
 On Feb.
 5, Medicare announced it will cover lung cancer screening for people at the highest risk – potentially saving tens of thousands of lives.

 "We applaud the Medicare coverage decision on lung cancer screening and are pleased that the Center for Medicare and Medicaid Services (CMS) recognizes the value of this lifesaving work.
 Their coverage decision will ensure that many more high risk patients will have access to screening,” said Dr. Gary Hochheiser, chief, Thoracic Surgery at Baystate Medical Center.

 Baystate is one of 250 such Centers of Excellence in the U.S., and the only one in western Massachusetts.

 “Medicare coverage of CT lung cancer screening will help screening programs nationwide (such as Baystate Medical Center) save lives.
 If older current and former smokers and their doctors decide that screening is warranted, patients should seek out an ACR lung cancer screening center.
 Together, we will complete the first major blow against lung cancer,” said Dr. Ella Kazerooni, FACR, chair of the American College of Radiology Lung Cancer Screening Committee and American College of Radiology Thoracic Imaging Panel.